- What is Federal Work-Study (FWS)?

 - How can students find out more specific information regarding student employment?

-Contact the Office of Student Employment at 516-463-6782; visit their website or email them at Student-Employment[at]Hofstra.edu.
+Contact the Office of Student Employment at 516-463-6782;, visit their website or email them at Student-Employment@hofstra.edu.

 You will receive an Award Letter from Hofstra University indicating any financial aid you have been awarded.
 If you are eligible for Federal Work-Study, it will be listed with a dollar amount on the award letter.
-The dollar amount is the maximum a student may earn for the academic year on the Federal Work-Study Program.
-Summer Grants are awarded separately upon request if sufficient need exists.
-Students who do not qualify for Federal Work-Study can work on campus as an Undergraduate or Graduate Assistant.
+The dollar amount is the maximum a student may earn for the academic year as part of the Federal Work-Study program.
+Summer grants are awarded separately, upon request, if sufficient need exists.
+Students who do not qualify for Federal Work-Study can work on campus as Undergraduate or Graduate Assistants.
 See a Student Employment counselor for further details.

 You will receive an email when your financial aid package is posted online.
-Access your financial aid award through the Hofstra Portal to view your awards.
+View and access your financial aid awards through the Hofstra portal.
 If you are eligible for Federal Work-Study, it will be listed with a dollar amount.
-The dollar amount is the maximum a student may earn for the academic year on the Federal Work-Study Program.
-Summer Grants are awarded separately upon request if sufficient need exists.
-Students who do not qualify for Federal Work-Study can work on campus as an Undergraduate or Graduate Assistant.
+The dollar amount is the maximum a student may earn for the academic year on the Federal Work-Study program.
+Summer grants are awarded separately, upon request, if sufficient need exists.
+Students who do not qualify for Federal Work-Study can work on campus as Undergraduate or Graduate Assistants.
 See a Student Employment counselor for further details.